 Security isn’t always top of mind, especially when it comes to your employees.
 Make sure you and your employees aren’t doing any of these six things.

 We’ve all had that “kick yourself” moment after something you had a second thought about tragically comes to fruition.
-We know it could have been prevented, and it was just plain stupid to not have taken the simple steps needed to prevent the mistake.
+We know it could have been prevented, and it was just plain stupid not to have taken the simple steps needed to prevent the mistake.

 We take a lot for granted as humans, especially when it comes to securing our data.
 In fact, did you know that in your office right now it’s likely that 40% of your employees have their passwords stored on their devices in a Word document?
 Almost half!
 Not so secure right?